 What is Reciprocal IVF?

 Reciprocal IVF is increasingly popular with lesbian couples because both partners play an important role in conceiving the child.
+This treatment is also possible for transgender men who still have their ovaries and uterus.
 Some women feel it strengthens their bonds both with the child and with each other.
 In reciprocal IVF, one partner supplies the eggs to be used for IVF, while the other partner is the gestational carrier of the pregnancy.
 The menstrual cycles of both partners are synchronized so they are ready for treatment at the same time.
+The partners select a sperm donor, either an anonymous donor from a sperm bank or someone known to them.

 The partner donating the eggs goes through ovarian stimulation to produce multiple eggs.
 The eggs are then extracted from her ovaries and fertilized with donor sperm in the laboratory.
 The partner who will carry the pregnancy is prepared for embryo transfer.
 When the embryos are ready, an agreed-upon number are transferred to her uterus.
 If all goes well, an embryo will implant in her uterus and grow into a baby, which she will give birth to.
 Alternatively, the embryos that are created may be frozen and transferred into the partner when she is hormonally prepared at a later date.